-DATE: November 12, 2024
+DATE: December 3, 2024

-TO: Members, Investment Advisory Council
+TO: Members, State Board of Investment

-FROM: SBI Staff
+FROM: Members, Investment Advisory Council and SBI Staff

 SUBJECT: Participant Directed Investment Program and Non-Retirement Program

 This section of the report provides commentary on the Participant Directed Investment Program (PDIP) investment options and Non-Retirement Program managers for the quarter ending September 30, 2024.
 It includes organizational updates relevant to the strategies used and a list of due diligence meetings staff conducted during the third calendar quarter of 2024.